 Nick Morris is the founder of Housetagz, an app that allows users to post pictures of their home renovations and tag items that are available for purchase elsewhere.
 The app has the support of companies such as John Lewis and Marks & Spencer.
 In 2018, Morris launched a YouTube home renovation channel, which teaches people to skills to renovate their house professionally and cost-effectively.
 We recently had the opportunity to speak to Nick about his work.

-Having been an electrician by trade for around 8 years, you started your YouTube channel in February 2018 when you had just bought a three-bedroom house that you would be renovating for the next 3-4 months and uploading weekly videos of your progress.
+Having been an electrician by trade for around 8 years, you started your YouTube channel in February 2018 when you had just bought a three-bedroom house with a single bed with TV by TV Bed Store that you would be renovating for the next 3-4 months and uploading weekly videos of your progress.
 What made you decide to start the YouTube channel and show everyone what you were doing?

 A lot of my friends and family were always asking me about my renovation, I think it is the homes under the hammer generation!
 So I thought if they are interested, maybe more people are!
 I started out and received lots of questions about what things cost and where did I buy them so I now add these things as a minimum and the channel is growing really fast.